OrchidProtocol/blog.orchid.com/src/pages/blog/2020-09-15-orchids-ama-recap.md

 **pixeltot** had a question about non-USA providers and nodes, asking "Have you guys partnered with any VPN's that are not in the US, or thinking about partnering with VPN's outside of the country?
 I think people want the option to choose their location, as this is a common feature of VPN's"

 > To which Dr. Waterhouse answered, "Good question.
 We have already partnered with non US VPNs such as Boleh and Liquid.
-Full list of VPN partners here: https://www.orchid.com/partners.
+[Full list of VPN partners here](https://www.orchid.com/partners).
 Most of the partners have server presence globally.
 >
 > Currently the app does not enable geolocation switching."